BenjiCCB/Module-18/README.md

 ## Installation Instructions

-To begin, run NPM install, to add in all necessary node packages.
-After this, you'll need to add in your database information to the .env file.
-You can then create the database by loading into the mysql shell ('mysql -u root -p', then password) and running 'source db/schema.'
-After quitting, run 'node seeds/index.js' to seed the database.
-Finally, you can then run 'node server.js' in the terminal and the application will run
+Installation of the app is quite straightforward... after downloading, simply run npm install from the directory, and then npm start to launch the server

 ---

 ## Usage Information

-The app provides a full CRUD interface to be able to manipulate elements of the database, using API calls from a source like Insomnia.
-Functionality includes:
+Once your server is running, you can use a thrid-party app like Insomnia to query the database/API.
+Functionality of the app includes:

-* Create, read, update, and delete products
+* Create, read, update, and delete users
-* Create, read, update, and delete categories
+* Create, read, update, and delete thoughts
-* Create, read, update, and delete tags
+* Create and delete friend relationships

-When reading relevant object types, all associated objects will be displayed
+* Create and delete reactions

 ---